httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client received a final response with the `Upload-Complete: ?1` header field, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request ({{upload-complete}}).
 Note that this does not necessarily indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case an error occurred while processing the representation, and therefore, resuming the upload would not resolve this error.

-If the client receives a 2xx successful final response with the `Upload-Complete` header field set to false or missing, the `Location` response header field points the client to the created upload resource.
+If the client receives a 2xx successful final response with the `Upload-Complete` header field set to false or missing, and the client's `Upload-Complete` request header field was set to false, the `Location` response header field points the client to the created upload resource.
 The client can continue appending representation data to it ({{upload-appending}}).

 If the client receives a 4xx client error or 5xx server error final response with the `Upload-Complete` header field set to false or missing, or if it did not receive a final response, it can apply the heuristics described in {{retry}} to retry or resume the upload.